ZivaVatra/flac2all/README.md

 ## News / Changes

-### 15/08/2020
+### 17/08/2020

 * Removed non ZMQ multiprocessing.
 Flac2all is now depedendent on ZMQ to work in clustered or not clustered mode.
-I discovered keeping two complete multiprocessing systems was causing more problems than it was solving, and a lot of bugs being raised by people were already fixed by virtue of the new structure.
+I discovered keeping two complete multiprocessing systems was causing more problems than it was solving, and a lot of bugs being raised by people were already fixed by virtue of the new structure. (issue #45)
+* Multi-process copying now much faster (issue #45)
+* "-n" (nodirs) option fixed (issue #50)
+* Fixed multiple bugs (issue #45)

 ### 28/02/2020 - v5.2 released